 Over the past decade, institutional investors have increasingly sought to offset their low yielding bond portfolios with higher yielding unlisted asset classes.

-In the insurance and pension fund industry, a growing divergence between balance sheet assets and liabilities due to low interest rates has triggered this gradual re-allocation trend.
-Sovereign wealth funds, large corporates and to a lesser extent central banks have increased weightings to private markets in a search for enhanced performance.
+A growing divergence between balance sheet assets and liabilities within the insurance and pension fund industry, due to a prolonged low interest rate environment, has triggered a gradual re-allocation trend towards higher yielding securities.
+Sovereign wealth funds, large corporates and to a lesser extent central banks have increased weightings to private markets to enhance performance.

 Structural shifts within the real asset economy and more mature operational processes within private markets have equally facilitated investment in unlisted asset classes.
 Given the specificity of private markets investment, institutional investors have begun to address gaps in their own operational model to best manage this transition.

-In 2012, only 3%¹ of the average institutional investor portfolio was allocated to private markets.
-This allocation is now approaching 10%¹, and Prequin estimates an almost 60% increase in private markets’ assets under management by 2023, the vast majority of which is held by institutional investors.
+of the average institutional investor portfolio was allocated to private markets.
+This allocation is now approaching 10%

 Structural trends facilitating higher allocations to private markets

 Key structural shifts within the economy have promoted the popularity of this asset class amongst the institutional investor community.

 The biggest sub-segment, private equity, continues to lead in terms of fundraising (50%) and assets under management (59%).
 At an institutional investment level, growth has been supported by an inflow of financing requests to private markets due to lower cost and reporting requirements compared to the listed IPO market.

 Increasing private financing of public infrastructure and the ongoing energy transition has driven institutional interest in greenfield infrastructure.
 Recent years have seen an increasing convergence in investment portfolios between private equity and brownfield infrastructure strategies.